mendhak/wintersmith-testing/assets/docs/src/99-hello.md

 Images possible?
 ![an image](images/qrcode.gpslogger.png)

-Do you think code would work too?
+Do you think `code` would work too?
+I sure hope that kind of `stuff works too!`

     var x = 9;
     console.log(x);